Oscillating water column: Mutriku, Basque Country

 Opened in 2011, this OWC power plant can generate approximately 300 kW at proper conditions (enough to power 250 houses) with its 16 Wells turbines.
 The turbines were provided by Voith, a company which specializes in hydropower technology and manufacturing.
 The collecting chambers and turbines are housed in a breakwater.
 Breakwaters are man made walls (built offshore) which block the coastline from wave activity (often used around harbors).
 Each turbine has its own collecting chamber and the chambers measure 4.5m wide, 3.1m deep and 10m high.
 This was the first instance of multiple turbines being used in one plant.

 Ocean Energy (OE) Buoy

 The OE Buoy, currently under development by OceanEnergy, has been successfully tested in 2006 using a 28-ton 1:4 scale model anchored off the cost of Ireland.
 The OE Buoy is designed to be anchored far off shore in deep water where storms generate wave activity.
 It is powered by a Wells turbine and based on a 3-month test, full scale OE Buoys are expected to output approximately 500MW.
 OE Buoys are assembled on land and then transported by boat to optimal energy locations.

+MARMOK-A-5

+The MARMOK-A-5 is a spar buoy OWC developed by Oceantec and IDOM.
+It has been tested at the Biscay Marine Energy Platform (BiMEP), near Armintza in the Basque Country, Spain.